Table of Contents:-

 4) Creates Friendly and Supportive Relationships

 Motivation brings about employee satisfaction through monetary rewards, recognition of efficient work and promotional opportunities.
-Hence, it leads to a friendly and cordial relationship between the employer and the employees.
+Hence, it leads to a friendly and warm relationship between the employer and the employees.
 Industrial disputes are decreased and there is high morale.
 Effective encouragement helps management to overcome resistance to change.
 Motivated employees support all changes that are in the organisational interest as they identify their advancement with the prosperity of the enterprise.

 5) Leads to Stability in the Workforce